- What is the Senior or Specialist Worker visa?

 Your application form must be submitted along with all of the supporting documents before a decision can be made on your worker visa.

-As well as this, you should pay the application fee as the main Senior or Specialist worker visa applicant and for any dependents or dependent children, the healthcare surcharge (annually), and proof of your personal savings.
+As well as this, you should meet the financial requirement by paying the application fee as the main Senior or Specialist worker visa applicant and for any dependents or dependent children, the healthcare surcharge (annually), and proof of your personal savings.

 For any Senior or Skilled worker planning on bringing family members to accompany them, partners and children need to apply separately to the main specialist worker applicant.

 Can I extend my visa as a Senior or Specialist Worker?